These Florida brothers ran one of the largest opioid 'pill mills' in US history. The FBI says it was linked to thousands of deaths

 These are scenes from a new CNN Films' documentary, "American Pain," which details the George brothers' rise and fall as opioid kingpins.
 The film by Emmy Award-winning director Darren Foster uses FBI wiretap recordings and undercover videos -- along with the brothers' exclusive jailhouse interviews -- to paint a picture of a ruthless pain-pill empire that turned the Georges into millionaires and enabled addicts from all over the country.

 "The George brothers did not start the opioid crisis.
-But they sure as hell poured gasoline on the fire," said retired FBI agent Kurt McKenzie, who led an investigation -- nicknamed Operation Oxy Alley -- that began after oxycodone from the twin brothers' clinics showed up at scenes involving drug overdoses.
+But they sure as hell poured gasoline on the fire," said retired FBI agent Kurt McKenzie, who was part of the investigation -- nicknamed Operation Oxy Alley -- that began after oxycodone from the twin brothers' clinics showed up at scenes involving drug overdoses.
 Investigators bugged the clinic's phones, recorded surreptitious video and sent undercover agents masquerading as a patients to buy drugs.

 "They became the largest street-level distribution group operating in the entire United States," McKenzie added.
 "Nobody put more pills on the streets than they did.
 Nobody ... and they were operating in broad daylight."